The symptoms of sexual problems in men include:

 Ability to achieve orgasm only during masturbation or during oral sex

 Set aside time to be alone or alone with your partner, without children and other distractions.

-Use erotic videos or books to increase stimulation
+Use erotic videos or books to increase arousal.

 Several excellent books are available in mainstream bookstores or from mail-order sources to help couples deal with sexual and communication problems.
 Many people prefer this "do-it-yourself" method to talking about these problems with an outsider.